 In the previous method, we mentioned inserting a helper column to assist in counting duplicates ignoring blanks.
 We first display duplicate status for entries in a column.
 For that reason, we use the COUNTIF function to display TRUE or FALSE respectively, the entries being duplicate or unique.
 Afterward, another COUNTIF function counts the TRUEs and returns the count.

 Step 1: Insert a helper column, Status, beside the range and use the below formula.

 The COUNTIF function returns TRUE or FALSE for B5:B16 (i.e., range named Product) and criteria D5 (i.e., each respective cell) depending on their duplicates value existence.

 Step 2: Press ENTER and Drag the Fill Handle to display the TRUE or FALSE status as depicted in the following picture.

 Step 3: After revealing the column D entries’ status as TRUE or FALSE, type the below formula in any blank cell (i.e., H5).

 Step 4: Use the ENTER key to display the duplicates’ count in the formula cell.

 For clarification, we’ve numbered duplicates of the Product column.
 And the formula counts the duplicates exactly 8.

-Related Content: How to Count Duplicates in Two Columns in Excel (8 Methods)
+Related Content: How to Count Duplicate Values Only Once in Excel

 Method 3: VBA Macro to Count Duplicates Ignoring Blanks